 For instance, if the customer is considering making a purchase but they haven’t just yet, they may see more of your brand messaging across social media, through email marketing, and on your website.

-It ensures that a consistent message and brand experience are delivered to customers who are at the same stage of engagement, regardless of the channel they are using.
+All with the goal of enticing them to make a purchase.
+It ensures a consistent message and brand experience is delivered to customers at the same stage of engagement, regardless of the channel they use.

 2. Vertical integration